qvr/nonraid/README.md

 The NonRAID [systemd service](tools/systemd/nonraid.service) will trigger a corrective parity check, if it detects an unclean shutdown has happened.

 In unattended mode (`-u`), the check will default to check only mode (`NOCORRECT`), this is recommended for scheduled parity checks and used by the included [quarterly systemd timer](tools/systemd/nonraid-parity-check.timer).

+Note that if a parity check corrects any sync errors, the array status will still stay `DEGRADED` until the next parity check without errors.
 ```bash
 sudo nmdctl check OPTION
 ```